safesoftware/FMETraining/ServerAuthoring2RunningWorkspaces/Exercise3.md

 <br>**17) Adjust Master Workspace**
-<br>Now open the master workspace in FME Server.
+<br>Now open the master workspace in FME Desktop.

 Open the wizard for the first FMEServerJobSubmitter transformer.
 This time set the Output Data Location parameter to *Temporary Folder*.